Buck Converter Simulation in Altium Designer

 Any new PCB you want to build will need a power source, and the power you need to provide is often stepped down from a noisier unregulated source.
 An example is an output from a full-wave rectifier, which will contain some residual ripple at the output port.
 Another possibility is the noise from an upstream converter.
 In other cases, you are drawing power from a battery, and the battery’s voltage/current output will change over time or with temperature.

 No matter the situation, you can usually find a suitable DC-DC converter or LDO from a distributor, and you can easily add it to your board.
 When designing high power circuits (usually very high voltage and/or current), you’ll need to create a regulator from scratch and place it in your PCB layout.
+It's also the case that you may want to model a real component using discretes in a simulation in order to qualify the system's expected operating regime.
 As part of buck converter design, you can easily run a buck converter simulation directly in Altium Designer’s schematic editor.
 Here’s how you can access these features in the newest version of Altium Designer.

 Starting a Buck Converter Simulation